History, Bachelor 2 subject

 An internship ...

 is recommended.
-It is done in the 3rd-5th semester.
+It is done during the degree course.

 Duration: 1 semester